By Eric Johnson

 5. Which of the following is NOT accurate concerning Mormonism’s view of Joseph Smith?

-A) A man who ought to be worshiped as someone who will become a god
+A) A man who ought to be worshiped as the god he is believed to be

 B) Restorer of biblical Christianity, authorized by God Himself